bstookey/wordpress-theme-starter/README.md

 It features some of the web's most proven technologies like:, [npm](https://www.npmjs.com/), [webpack](https://webpack.js.org/), [LaravelMix](https://laravel-mix.com/docs/6.0/mixjs), and [Sass](http://sass-lang.com/).
 To help you write clean code (that meets [WordPress standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)), we tap into [@wordpress/scripts](https://developer.wordpress.org/block-editor/packages/packages-scripts/) for linting CSS and JavaScript.

-I also support [Selective Refresh](https://make.wordpress.org/core/2016/03/22/implementing-selective-refresh-support-for-widgets/) and [Live Preview](https://codex.wordpress.org/Theme_Customization_API#Part_3:_Configure_Live_Preview_.28Optional.29) in the Theme Customizer.
+It also supports [Selective Refresh](https://make.wordpress.org/core/2016/03/22/implementing-selective-refresh-support-for-widgets/) and [Live Preview](https://codex.wordpress.org/Theme_Customization_API#Part_3:_Configure_Live_Preview_.28Optional.29) in the Theme Customizer.

 Not to mention, I use [Browsersync](https://www.browsersync.io/) so you can watch your project update in real-time while you work.